wneessen/apg-go/README.md

 ```sh
 $ sudo cp apg /usr/local/bin/apg
 ```

+## Programmatic interface
+Since v0.4.0 the CLI and the main package functionality have been separated from each other, which makes it easier to use the `apg-go` package in other Go code as well.
+This way you can make of the password generation in your own code without having to rely on the actual apg-go binary.

+Code examples on how to use the package can be found in the [example-code](example-code) directory.

 ## Usage examples
 ### Default behaviour
 By default apg-go will generate 6 passwords, with a minimum length of 12 characters and a